jadounrahul/kartsnms/doc/Installation/Installation-CentOS-6-Apache-Nginx.md

 machine as your network management server (this is the most common initial deployment scenario).

-> ** Whilst we are working on ensuring LibreNMS is compatible with
+> ** Whilst we are working on ensuring KartsNMS is compatible with
 > MySQL strict mode, for now, please disable this after mysql is
 > installed.